-While Clair manages other solicitors, she also runs her own caseload involving particularly complex and high value litigation.
-The excellence of her work has been recognised by the Law society which is the professional body for solicitors.
+While Clair manages other serious injury and medical negligence solicitors, she also runs her own caseload involving particularly complex and high-value litigation.
+The excellence of her work has been recognised by The Law Society, which is the professional body for solicitors.

 Clair represents clients who have undergone life-changing injuries and illnesses, caused or exacerbated by medical incompetence and delayed diagnosis or misdiagnosis of potentially fatal conditions such as cancer.
 Sometimes patients have died as a direct result of the clinical errors.

 The cases taken by Clair involve injuries sustained during delivery (such as cerebral palsy), injuries to the brain, loss of limbs and injuries to the spinal column (cauda equina syndrome in particular, an extremely serious condition involving pressure on the nerves at the bottom of the spine).

 Clair became a solicitor in 2001, and during the first part of her career represented clients suffering from a range of personal injuries.
 Cases involved employer’s liability, public liability and road accidents.
 Her work also involved people who were suffering stress, deafness, Repetitive Strain Injury and exposure to hazardous substances.
 Clair is committed - like Thompsons as a whole – to representing exclusively the victims of injustice and not those who are responsible for their plight, or their insurance companies.